 There’s an old saying that goes: “if you can read, you can cook”.
 It’s only partially true.
-Julia Child said it, but she didn’t mean if you can read a recipe you can cook, she meant if you can read and understand techniques you can cook.
-Most people don’t consider reading textbooks fun.
+Julia Child said it, maybe her recipes explain techniques but some don’t.
+Most people don’t consider reading textbooks fun and I’ve noticed at Bake Club people tend to choose the recipes that have the least amount of text.
+That can be problematic for people that don’t know certain techniques.
 I suppose that’s why they come to classes.
 Or maybe they’re visual learners?

 Recipes are written with precise language, and for you to be able to cook, you need to be able to speak that language before you can successfully follow a recipe from start to finish.
 I bet you know a lot of cooking terms already, but if you don’t I’ve made a huge long list for you.

-I always say the first thing you have to do is read the recipe all the way through.
-Not just the ingredients but the method too.
-I know it seems kind of annoying but if you get ½ way through and it says you have to leave to “simmer for 2 hours” or “rest for an hour” but you need to have it on the table in 30 minutes then you’re stuffed then aren’t ya.
-LOL
+I always say the first thing you must do is read the recipe all the way through to the end.
+Not just the ingredients, but the method and any tips that might be included.
+I know it seems kind of annoying but if you start a recipe for dinner at 7:30 pm get ½ way through and it says you have to leave to “simmer for 2 hours” or “rest for an hour” or even “chiffonade the cabbage” you may be in trouble.

-Once you get some experience under your belt, you can, substitute ingredients and even change quantities a bit too.
+learning techniques and outcomes is awesome.
+Once you get some experience under your belt, you can, substitute ingredients, change quantities a bit and even make something without a recipe.
 Too much change can cause problems if you don’t know what each ingredient does.
 If a cookie dough has too much flour, it will be tough and hard.
 If a cake recipe doesn’t have enough leavening agent, it will probably end up having a thick wet base that’s not nice to eat.

 Cooking the quick evening meal has a little more leeway.
-Adding another 1/2 cup of stock to soup isn’t going to affect the outcome or using 600 g of mince in your lasagne instead of 500 g isn’t a biggy.
-But an understanding of why we do something just might turn you into a master chef capable of any mistery box challenge.
+Adding another 1/2 cup of stock to soup isn’t going to affect the outcome too much or using 600 g of mince in your lasagne instead of 500 g isn’t a biggy.
+But an understanding of why we do something just might turn you into a master chef, capable of any mystery box challenge.

 The first step when making up any recipe is to read it in its entirety.
 Check on any phrases you don’t completely understand.
 There’s no shame in admitting you don’t understand something.
 There are a lot of people that don’t know exactly what “creaming” or “sauteing” actually means.
 Hey, do you know?